 Estimated reading time: 3 minutes

-- Because Project Management Offices help organizations reconcile long-haul planning with responsiveness to change in an increasingly dynamic world, they are a key differentiator for today’s businesses
+- Because PMO help organizations reconcile long-haul planning with responsiveness to change in an increasingly dynamic world, they are a key differentiator for today’s businesses

 - In addition to overseeing project selection and execution in order to maintain the quality of the deliverables, PMOs establish a conducive PPM framework within the business and help make sure that the required skills and capabilities are readily available

 - A proper PMO can bring significant benefits and help a business to develop exponentially